rmnavr/fptk/scripts/01_doc_generator/README.md

 # Recognized entities

-For generator to work, main fptk file `fpext.hy` need to use special syntax.
+For generator to work, fptk files in `src` need to use special syntax.

 Below, "signature" and "description" are arbitrary texts.
 The only rule they must follow is to use `|` symbol only as separator (see examples below).